CompetitiveCell/Courier_Database_Project/README.md

 # Courier_Database_Project
 #### PLEASE READ THE README FILE IN THE REPOSITORY.
 ## IT'S IMPORTANT
-### PLEASE READ THE README FILE IN THE REPOSITORY.

 ### For the customer side, please use the program in order: